Last Updated on

-Morning sickness, headaches, mood swings, and tiredness are common symptoms of pregnancy.
-If you are pregnant, you know what we are talking about.
+Morning sickness, headaches, mood swings, and tiredness are some common symptoms of pregnancy.
+If you are pregnant, you must have experienced a few of them, if not all.
 Most women experience these symptoms while pregnant, but sometimes, they may also experience vaginal itching at some point of their pregnancies.
 Vaginal itching, though not experienced by all, is common during pregnancy.
 If you experience vaginal itching, you need not panic.
 It could be caused by various factors and dealing with it requires us to first identify the correct cause.

 What Is Vaginal Itching?

 Vaginal itching during pregnancy is a condition where the skin in and around the vagina is irritated and becomes itchy and inflamed.
 When a woman is pregnant, she might experience an increase in vaginal discharge, which may irritate the skin of the vulva.
 However, the itching could also be because of infections or an allergic reaction to any detergent, lotion, or soap being used during pregnancy.